mlhartme/stool/client/documentation.md

 ### Stage

 A stage is a set of Docker images, where each image holds a Web Application, i.e. something you can point your browser to.
 Typically, that's a Tomcat servlet container (http://tomcat.apache.org) with a Java web application (https://en.wikipedia.org/wiki/Java_Servlet).
 Different images hold different versions of your Web Application.
-Starting a stage creates a Docker container for one of the images.
+Starting a stage creates a container for one of the images.

 A stage is hosted in a Kubernetes namespace, which is identified by a context.
 Every stage has a unique name in that context.
 A stage is referenced by *name*`@`*context* or just the *name* if it's in the current context.
 The stages attached to a workspace are shown in your shell prompt.
 The stage name is part of the application url(s).
-Stage name and context are defined when you create a stage, you cannot change it later.
+You define the stage name and context when you create the stage, neither can be changed later.

 ### Image

 A Docker image with various labels.
 An image can be identified by a repository tag.
-However, since a stage implies the repository, Stool can usually refer to an image by its tag.
+However, since a stage implies the repository, Stool usually refers to an image by its tag.
 When building images with Stool, this tag is a number, that's incremented with every build.

 Labels: TODO